Apply formatting to templates

 By using the integrated rich text editor, you can create templates that contain formatting and customize the style and colors of the text.

 You can even insert images and tables and hyperlinks.
-This works very similar to Microsoft Word.
+This works very similarly to Microsoft Word.

 When creating a new template, PhraseExpander creates a plain text template (no formatting allowed) but you can toggle between the two formats.